ballerina-attic/messaging-with-jms-queues/README.md

 function getConnectorConfig () (jms:ClientProperties properties) {
     // JMS client properties
     // 'providerUrl' or 'configFilePath', and the 'initialContextFactory' vary according to the JMS provider you use
-    // 'Apache ActiveMQ' has been used as the message broker in this example properties = {initialContextFactory:"org.apache.activemq.jndi.ActiveMQInitialContextFactory",
+    // 'Apache ActiveMQ' is used as the message broker in this guide properties = {initialContextFactory:"org.apache.activemq.jndi.ActiveMQInitialContextFactory",
                      providerUrl:"tcp://localhost:61616",
                      connectionFactoryName:"QueueConnectionFactory",